Hal Roach: Later years

 In 1955, Roach sold his interests in the production company to his son, Hal Roach Jr., and retired from active production.
 The younger Roach lacked much of his father's business acumen and was forced to sell the studio in 1958 to The Scranton Corporation, a division of the automobile-parts conglomerate F. L. Jacobs Co.
 The Roach studio finally shut down in 1961.

 For two more decades, Roach Sr. occasionally worked as a consultant on projects related to his past work.
 In 1983 the "Hal Roach Studios" name was reactivated as a video concern, pioneering the new field of colorizing movies.
 Roach lent his film library to the cause but was otherwise not involved in the new video productions.
 Extremely vigorous into an advanced age, Roach contemplated a comedy comeback at 96.

 In 1984, 92-year-old Roach was presented with an honorary Academy Award.
 Former Our Gang members Jackie Cooper and George "Spanky" McFarland made the presentation to a flattered Roach, with McFarland thanking the producer for hiring him 53 years prior.
 An additional Our Gang member, Ernie Morrison, was in the crowd and started the standing ovation for Roach.
 Years earlier Cooper had been the youngest Academy Award nominee ever for his performance in Skippy when he had been under contract with Roach.
 Although Paramount had paid Roach $25,000 for Cooper's services in that film, Roach paid Cooper only his standard salary of $50 per week.

-On January 21, 1992, Roach was a guest on The Tonight Show with Johnny Carson, one week after his 100th birthday, where he recounted experiences with such stars as Stan Laurel and Jean Harlow; he even did a brief, energetic demonstration of the "humble hula" dance.
+On January 21, 1992, Roach was a guest on The Tonight Show Starring Johnny Carson, guest-hosted by Jay Leno, one week after his 100th birthday.
+During the interview, Roach recounted experiences with such stars as Stan Laurel and Jean Harlow; he even did a brief, energetic demonstration of the "humble hula" dance.
 In February 1992, Roach traveled to Berlin to receive the honorary award of the Berlinale Kamera for Lifetime Achievement at the 42nd Berlin International Film Festival.

 On March 30, 1992, Roach appeared at the 64th Academy Awards ceremony, hosted by Billy Crystal.
 When Roach rose from the audience to a standing ovation, he decided to give a speech without a microphone, causing Crystal to quip "I think that's appropriate because Mr. Roach started in silent films."

+Personal life

+In 1916, Roach's mother and father moved into Roach's studio in Culver City, living there until their death.

+In September 1916, Roach married actress Marguerite Nichols, who worked as an actress in the 1930s and 1940s, and died in March 1941.
+They had two children, Hal Roach Jr., who followed his father as a producer and director, and Margaret Roach.